kayush95/CS224U/README.md

 # CS224u: Natural Language Understanding

-Download data.tgz as per instructions given for the assignment.
+This is a repo with hw solutions for the Spr2020 CS224U class at Stanford